 To act as chief editor in developing, integrating, publishing, and disseminating the Typhoon Committee Annual Review and Typhoon Committee Newsletters and other publications.

-Collect and dissemination to all Members required information and documentation prior to the Typhoon Committee Session.
+Collect and disseminate to all Members required information and documentation prior to the Typhoon Committee Session.

 Provide technical and secretariat support for and during the Typhoon Committee Sessions, AWG meetings, and appropriate working group meetings.